SciCompKL/CoDiPack/documentation/design/TapeInterfaces.md

 =======

 The full tape interface of CoDiPack is broken down into several smaller interfaces.
 This has the advantage that:
- - Function with the same topic are clustered together
+ - Functions with the same topic are clustered together
  - Documentation can be provided in more concise format
  - Other classes can specify more clearly which functionality is required
  - New tape implementations can start with the basic interfaces.
 (Especially with regard to development guideline TODO: ref)